rtgodwin/oneinfl/README.md

 The Wald test also supports the presence of one-inflation.

-## `oneplot(model1, model2, model3, model4)`: plot actual and predicted counts
+### Plot actual and predicted counts

-In Godwin (2023) only the OIZTNB and ZTNB models are plotted, but here we plot all of the estimated models using:
+Plot all of the estimated models using:

 ```r
 oneplot(PP, OIPP, ZTNB, OIZTNB, data=data, maxpred=20, ylimit=180)